 Len is a compelling and engaging speaker on the family experience of the NHS investigation process.

-Frank is the CEO of Advocacy After Fatal Domestic Abuse (AAFDA), a centre of excellence for reviews after domestic homicide and for specialist peer support.
-Frank helped ensure Domestic Homicide Reviews (DHRs) became law, was asked by government to help develop the model and continues to work closely with the Home Office to enhance the methodology.
+Frank is an outstanding presenter for MFC and is the CEO of Advocacy After Fatal Domestic Abuse (AAFDA), a centre of excellence for reviews after domestic homicide and for specialist peer support.
+Frank helped ensure Domestic Homicide Reviews (DHRs) became law, was asked by the government to help develop the model and continues to work closely with the Home Office to enhance the methodology.
 From its inception in 2011, AAFDA has been a member of the national panel that quality assures DHRs and Frank is a Home Office appointed reader (provides assessments of DHRs to the panel).
 He is a Home Office accredited Chair for DHRs and trains others to undertake them.

 Frank previously worked as a business consultant and is a qualified accountant.